Health Conditions Related to Genetic Changes

 Carnitine palmitoyltransferase I deficiency

-More than 20 mutations in the CPT1A gene have been found to cause carnitine palmitoyltransferase I (CPT I) deficiency.
-Most of these mutations change single protein building blocks (amino acids) within carnitine palmitoyltransferase 1A.
-Mutations in the CPT1A gene severely reduce or eliminate the activity of this enzyme.
-Without enough of this enzyme, carnitine is not attached to long-chain fatty acids.
-As a result, these fatty acids cannot enter mitochondria and be converted into energy.
-Reduced energy production can lead to some of the features of CPT I deficiency, such as low blood glucose (hypoglycemia) and low levels of the products of fat breakdown (hypoketosis).
+Most of the CPT1A gene variants lead to changes in single protein building blocks (amino acids) within carnitine palmitoyltransferase 1A.
+These changes severely reduce or eliminate the activity of this enzyme.
+As a result, there are not enough enzymes available to attach carnitine to long-chain fatty acids when energy demands are high.
+Without carnitine, these fatty acids cannot enter mitochondria to be broken down and used for energy.
+Reduced energy production can lead to some of the features of CPT I deficiency, such as low levels of glucose in the blood (hypoglycemia) and low levels of the products of fat breakdown (hypoketosis).
 Fatty acids may also build up in cells and damage the liver, heart, and brain.
 This abnormal buildup causes the other signs and symptoms of the disorder.

 More About This Health ConditionOther disorders

-CPT1A gene mutations appear to increase the risk of a serious liver disorder that can develop in women during pregnancy.
-This disorder, called acute fatty liver of pregnancy, begins with abdominal pain and can rapidly progress to liver failure.
-Signs of acute fatty liver of pregnancy include an abnormal accumulation of fat in the liver, hypoglycemia, increased levels of ammonia in the blood (hyperammonemia), and abnormalities in liver enzymes.
-A small percentage of women who have a mutation in one copy of the CPT1A gene in each cell and are carrying a fetus with mutations in both copies of the CPT1A gene develop this maternal liver disease.
-Little is known about the relationship between CPT1A gene mutations and liver problems in the mother during pregnancy.
+CPT1A gene variants appear to increase the risk of a serious liver disorder that can develop in women during pregnancy.
+This disorder, called acute fatty liver of pregnancy (AFLP), begins with abdominal pain and can rapidly progress to liver failure.
+Signs of AFLP include an abnormal accumulation of fat in the liver, hypoglycemia, increased levels of ammonia in the blood (hyperammonemia), and abnormalities in liver enzymes.

 Other Names for This Gene